kmcallorum/ElasticSearch_to_MySql/DEPLOYMENT_VERIFICATION.md

 A: "Yes.
 We're only handling test counts and billing codes - no PHI.
 The AI features are approved for non-PHI operational data."

 **Q: "What about Slack integration I see mentioned?"**
 A: "That was an example.
-We've replaced it with Teams integration examples compatible with Optum's Microsoft 365 environment."
+We've replaced it with Teams integration examples compatible with 's Microsoft 365 environment."

 **Q: "How do we know this works in production?"**
 A: "It's already migrated 54 million records successfully with zero data loss.
 Test coverage is 87%, and all critical paths are validated."